lk-geimfari/awesomo/languages/PHP.md

 [**DesignPatternsPHP**](https://github.com/DesignPatternsPHP/DesignPatternsPHP) Collection of known design patterns and some sample codes on how to implement them in PHP.
 Every pattern has a small list of examples.

 Reasons to use DesignPatternsPHP
 - Problem with patterns is that often people do know them but don't know when to apply which.
-In this lib every patter have examples which helps to understand the mbetter.
+In this library every patter have examples which helps to understand them better.